Gatland to push players to 'limit' for World Cup

 Lock Adam Beard has also been singled out for praise following a disappointing Six Nations campaign.

 "Adam gets a huge amount of criticism from fans but he's worked his butt off.
-He's looking in good shape and I'd love to see him shut a few people up," said Gatland.
+He's looking in good shape and I'd love to see him shut a few people up," the head coach added.

 While Gatland has been forced to defend how Carre was cut from the squad, fellow Cardiff props Corey Domachowski and Keiron Assiratti have pressed their claims.